fwerkor/capos/README.md

 * **Stable and Secure:** CapOS is developed based on the secure and stable Linux system OpenWrt, utilizing the latest kernel and software packages to maximize security and stability.

-* **Runs on various hardware:** CapOS can run on popular hardware ranging from routers and PCs to virtual machines.
-Its lightweight design allows it to run even on resource-constrained devices.

 * **Open Source:** CapOS is released under the GPL license.
 Contributions from the open-source community are welcome to make CapOS even more lightweight, scalable, and user-friendly.

 CapOS aims to provide an easy-to-use and practical Linux server operating system for learning and experimentation.
 The simplified web UI and CLI make getting started with CapOS easy.
 If you are looking for a lightweight yet scalable Linux server solution, try CapOS!
 The CapOS Community Edition is open and free for everyone.
 Your feedback and suggestions will help us improve CapOS.